-In year 2019, Alucon has development projects for the business in the near future as follows:
+In year 2020, Alucon has development projects for the business in the near future as follows:

-- We have been trying to consolidate our production plants in Samrong and Sriracha; for that, we will completely terminate the operation in Samrong plant within 3 years.
-We operate 3 tube production lines.
-In the fourth quarter of this year, we continue to transfer one line per year from Samrong plant to Sriracha. - Visual camera inspecting systems were applied more together with the automatic packing systems for saving the number of operators per production lines. - We have been developing aluminum alloy slug for aluminum aerosol can production which makes lightweight cans - We have been investing for improving the quality, efficiency and capacity in SPS. - We have been developing new bottle shaped cans for expanding new markets.
+- We terminate the operation of tube production in Samrong plant by the end of this year.
+One of the two existing tube production lines will be transferred to Sriracha one year earlier.
+However, we still keep the production of plastic caps in Samrong for the time being. - Visual camera inspecting systems were applied more together with the automatic packing systems for saving the number of operators per production lines. - We have been developing aluminum alloy slug for aluminum aerosol can production which makes lightweight cans available. - We have been investing for improving the quality, efficiency and capacity in SPS. - We have been developing new bottle shaped cans for expanding new markets.